getcommitapp/commit/docs/user_guide.md

 ## Verifying a Goal

 18. **On the Home or Goals page**, press on the goal to verify it.
 You can only verify it if it is in its verification window.

+**Goal Status**: Your goals will show their current status such as "Scheduled", "Window open", "Ongoing", "Awaiting verification", "Passed", "Failed", or "Missed".

+### Verification Methods Explained

+The verification process depends on your goal's method:

+#### Check-In Verification

+- **When no end time is set**: A popup modal appears during your grace period (default 60 seconds after due time).
+Simply tap "Check-in" to confirm completion.
+- **When an end time is set**: A "Check-in" button is available throughout your verification window.
+Tap it anytime within the window to verify.

+#### Photo Verification

+- **When no end time is set**: A "Submit Photo" button appears during your grace period for quick photo upload.
+- **When an end time is set**: A "Submit Photo" button is available throughout your verification window.
+Photos are reviewed by trained staff for approval.

+#### Movement Verification

+This method works differently depending on whether your goal has an end time:

+- **When no end time is set**: The app automatically monitors motion sensors during your goal's duration period (e.g., for a "No-Phone Goal").
+No buttons are shown - monitoring begins automatically when your goal becomes active.
+- **When an end time is set**: A "Start timer" button appears, allowing you to manually begin the monitoring period within your verification window.
+- While a movement timer is active, the goal will display a countdown timer showing the remaining time (e.g., "Timer: 2:35").
+- The app detects motion violations and automatically fails your goal if inappropriate movement is detected during the monitoring period.

 ## Deleting a Goal